theapache64/SoundCloud-Downloader/README.md

-# soundcloud-downloader (UC)
+# SoundCloud Downloader
-A simple android application that can be used to download mp3 from soundcloud.com (UNOFFICIAL - NO ADS - FULLY FREE)
+An android application to download tracks/playlists from SoundCloud.

-- Got to build my own download manager
+#### TODOs

+- Attach album art and other ID tags (client)
+- Add cache-ing of track details (not playlist) with a expiraton in days.
+(3 will be okay)

+#### Sad part :(

+- 2 times suspended and 1 time rejected from Google PlayStore

-#### Bugs to be solved
+#### Bugs ?
-- http/https track duplication

-#### Features to be implemented
+- Found one ? shoot a mail to theapache64@gmail.com or create a repo issue.